t3brightside/youtubevideo/README.md

 - custom cover image

 ### GDPR compliance
-- No external media or cookies loaded before clicking 'Accept & Play'
+- No external media or cookies before clicking 'Accept & Play'
 - No intrusive GDPR notification before actually clicking on the video
 - Accept YouTube privacy policy to current or all videos on the domain